 I sound like the perfect parent, don’t I?
 Well, I am not.
 And the conversation isn’t always that well regulated, but the results are the same.

 Nope.
 Am I the heavy, in this situation?
 Nope.
 Writing down the rules and posting them took the burden off me to deal with behaviors when I am short tempered.

-Another thing to keep in mind is that a behavior may NOT be a recurring behavior and may not be on the house rules chart, for instance, being disrespectful.
-Because a child may not often be disrespectful, I may say, “I believe that is breaking an understood house rule.
+Another thing to keep in mind is that a behavior may NOT be a recurring behavior and therefore may not be on the house rules chart, for instance, being disrespectful.
+Because a child may not often be disrespectful, I may say, “I believe that is breaking an understood rule for our family.
 Did you want to apologize for being disrespectful or do you want me to impose a consequence for breaking that rule?”